Towards Heterogeneous Long-tailed Learning: Benchmarking, Metrics, and Toolbox: Experiment Results and Analyses

 \subsection{Algorithm Performance on Node Classification}

-From the experimental results of various long-tailed algorithms for node classification on relational datasets (Table~\ref{tab:resultGraph}), we have: (1) No method consistently outperforms all others across all datasets.
-Even on the same dataset, the performance of different runs may have large variances, \eg, LTE4G on Wiki.
-(2) Tail-GNN exhibits superior performance on Cora-full and Amazon\_clothing datasets.
+From the results of long-tailed algorithms for node classification on relational datasets in Table~\ref{tab:resultGraph}, we have: \textbf{(1)} No method consistently outperforms all others across all datasets.
+The performance of different runs on the same dataset may have large variances, \eg, LTE4G on Wiki. \textbf{(2)} GraphSmote exhibits promising performance on Wiki dataset.
+Wiki presents high IF and Gini coefficient yet a low Pareto-LT Ratio, hinting that the main challenge may stem from data imbalance as discussed in \textit{Angle 1}.
+Therefore, employing the simple augmentation method may yield great results.
+Amazon\_Clothing exhibits relatively low IFs and Gini coefficients but high Pareto-LT Ratios, which may indicate the need for increased focus on addressing the challenge caused by the number of categories (but it does not mean it necessarily contains more categories).
+The insight may elucidate why Tail-GNN and LTE4G, which can characterize the extensive number of categories, exhibit more significant performance.
+Although these metrics can give some understanding of a dataset, none can comprehensively and accurately depict all of the characteristics, and the analysis may exhibit limitations in specific datasets. \textbf{(3)} Tail-GNN exhibits superior performance on Cora-full and Amazon\_clothing.
 Especially on Cora-full, Tail-GNN achieves a 4.93\% higher accuracy than the second-best method.
 However, the scalability of Tail-GNN shows limitations.
-It faces out-of-memory problems on Amazon\_Eletronics with 42,318 nodes and 129,430 edges.
-(3) It is worth noting that simple augmentation methods also exhibit promising performance on graphs.
-For instance, GraphSmote achieves a 3.77\% accuracy improvement over suboptimal methods on Wiki dataset.
-(4) Conversely, the performance of ImGAGN is relatively weak since it considers only one class as the tail class by default.
+It faces out-of-memory problems on Amazon\_Eletronics with 42,318 nodes and 129,430 edges. \textbf{(4)} The performance of ImGAGN is relatively weak since it considers only one class as the tail class by default.
 This limitation becomes apparent in datasets with a large number of classes.
-Nonetheless, ImGAGN shows a performance improvement by adjusting the number of classes considered as tail (here we still show the results based on the default setting for a fair comparison).
+Nonetheless, ImGAGN shows a performance improvement by adjusting the number of classes considered as tail.
 In addition, ImGAGN is less time-consuming and is 5x faster than LTE4G on the largest Amazon\_Eletronics dataset.